George Shanks

 George Shanks (1896–1957) was an expatriate Briton born in Moscow and was the first translator of Protocols of Zion from Russian into English.
 He was also a founding member of Radio Normandy.

 George Shanks was the son of Henry Shanks, a well-known British merchant who resided in Moscow.
 Henry Shanks managed the family firm of Shanks & Bolin, Magasin Anglais established by his father James Steuart Shanks in 1852.
 As a result of the Russian Revolution of 1917, the family lost their business and home and were forced to return to London.
 It is believed that the translation was completed during this period in London.
 His identity was not discovered until 1978; initially, it was believed that Victor E. Marsden was the translator, as his name came to be associated with the British English language translation of the Protocols in pamphlet or booklet form soon after he died in 1920.

 Shanks gave it a new fore-title The Jewish Peril.
 Shanks may have been assisted in the translation by Count Arthur Cherep-Spiridovich.
 The first edition was published by Eyre & Spottiswoode at the beginning of 1920.
-The second edition was produced for The Britons, an early anti-immigration and anti-Semitic organisation, at the end of that year.
+The second edition was produced for The Britons, an early anti-immigration and antisemitic organisation, at the end of that year.
 Shanks is known to have engaged in a dispute with The Britons over payment of the royalties to which he was entitled.

 In an article published in Lord Alfred Douglas’s Plain English journal in January 1921 it is claimed that Shanks had been employed as a clerk at the Chief Whips Office at No. 12 Downing Street and then as Personal Assistant to Sir Philip Sassoon, the Personal Secretary to British Prime Minister, David Lloyd George.
 The Chief Whips Office would have been run at this time by Freddie Guest (for the Liberal Party) and Edmund FitzAlan-Howard, 1st Viscount FitzAlan of Derwent (for the Conservative Party).
 The British Government at this time was a coalition government.
 Although George is referred to as Edward in the article that was published on 22 January 1921, the editor printed a formal correction in an issue published the following month.
 A letter published in the journal on 5 February 1921 also revealed that George’s mother’s name was Schilling.

 His First World War Service Records show that from 1915 to 1916 Shanks served as Sub-Lieutenant in the Royal Naval Air Service on Special Service with the Imperial Russian Navy at RNAS Kingnorth.
 On 20 December 1916 he was seconded to the Russian Government Committee under General Eduard K. Hermonius Boris Anrep at Canada and India House in Kingsway, London.
 He resigned his commission with the Royal Naval Air Service at his own request on 19 April 1919.